I enjoy working with and explaining proper usage of various precision instruments used in science labs.

-- Machinists can determine accurate outside and inside diameter measurements including proper depth of various ducts within an engine.
+- Machinists can determine accurate outside and inside diameter measurements including the proper depth of various ducts within an engine.

 Different Types of Calipers

-- Inside Caliper - An inside calipers measures the inside of an object.
+- Inside Caliper - An inside caliper measures the inside of an object.
 Each jaw points outwards for proper placement within an object where the measurement will be taken.
 Perfect for determining inside diameter and depth.

 - Outside Caliper - An outside caliper measures the outside of an object.
 It is similar in appearance to the inside caliper yet does not have a movable jaw.
 Both jaws are fixed and the measurement is taken from a scale on the top of the caliper.
 Perfect for determining outside diameter.